 You can use the scroll wheel or arrow keys to view previously-read messages.

 You can skip through text very quickly by holding Enter.

-A new episode will be uploaded every Sunday.
+The latest new episode was released in July of 2019.
+One final "wrap-up" episode will air later this year.
 Episodes are generally 10-20 minutes in length.
 Think of Exit/Corners like an interactive webcomic.

 Be sure to follow us on social media to get up-to-date announcements on new episodes and patches.

 There are 30 episodes total; 29 are currently available.

 Yes, choices will carry over.
 Just make sure that you’re using the same browser and that you don’t clear your cache or erase your history.

 Even if you close your browser by accident in the middle of an episode, you can resume where you left off by selecting “Resume Suspended Data” from the main menu.

 Yes.
 On the chapter select screen, if you have no save data, there's an extra option at the bottom of the screen that can help you get caught up.
 Please note that if you skip directly to a chapter without playing the ones before it, you won’t have any choices to carry over.
 You can re-make your choices by using the "Catch-Up Tool" (in the Extras menu).

 If the game won’t run, contact the official Exit/Corners Twitter account or post on the subreddit/Discord server.
 I’ll do my best to troubleshoot and get back to you as fast as I can.